Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Related work

 \section{Related work}

-Research into causal inference from observational data may be broadly grouped into two distinct categories: causal discovery and causal effect estimation.
+Observational causal inference has received considerable renewed attention with the recent growth of research into machine learning and artificial intelligence.
+We survey recent results and briefly cover relevant fundamental work below.
+The field may be broadly divided into two categories, dedicated to causal discovery and causal effect estimation, respectively.
 In the former, the direction and presence of causal relationships between observed variables is unknown, and the task is to infer them from data \citep{geiger2015causal,spirtes1991algorithm,hoyer2009nonlinear,eberhardt2008causal,hyttinen2014constraint,silva2006learning}.
 In the latter, which is the setting of this work, the structure of causal relationships is assumed to be known: confounders $X$ are causal of treatment $T$ and outcome $Y$; treatment $T$ is causal of $Y$ (unless the effect is 0); any unmeasured variable is causal only of either $X$, $T$ or $Y$.
-We are primarily interested in estimating the \emph{conditional} average treatment effect of the treatment $T$ on the outcome $Y$ conditioned on the context $X$ \citep{johansson2016learning,shalit2016estimating,athey2016recursive,wager2017estimation,pearl2017detecting,abrevaya2015estimating,bertsimas2017personalized,green2010modeling,alaa2018limits}.
+We are primarily interested in estimating the \emph{conditional} average treatment effect of the treatment $T$ on the outcome $Y$ conditioned on the context $X$ \citep{johansson2016learning,shalit2016estimating,athey2016recursive,wager2018estimation,pearl2017detecting,abrevaya2015estimating,bertsimas2017personalized,green2010modeling,alaa2018limits}.

-Estimation of causal effects from observational data is mostly performed under the assumptions of \emph{ignorability}, treatment group \emph{overlap} and \emph{consistency}, as they are otherwise generally \emph{unidentifiable}.
-In this work, we are motivated by the ignorability assumption throughout, but give several results that hold in its absence.
-For work on CATE estimation without ignorability, see e.g., \citet{kallus2018confounding,kallus2018removing,kallus2018interval,louizos2017causal,rosenbaum2002overt}.
-In contrast, we focus on the case where overlap is only partially satisfied.
-Lack of overlap is widely acknowledged as a problem~\citep{d2017overlap} but estimation in this setting has received considerably less attention in the literature.